acorg/slurm-pipeline/README.md

     simultaneously gets the job id from the `sbatch` output (`sbatch` prints a line like `Submitted batch job 3779695`) and the `cut` in the above pulls out just the job id.
 The task name is then emitted, along with the job id.

-    A task name may be emitted multiple times by the same script.

 ## Separation of concerns